ED-IP/Milestone-3-project/README.md

 - These are the steps followed to deploy the proyect on Heroku

-    1. Create a requierements.txt, in Gitpod terminal type:
+    1. Create a requierements.txt, in Gitpod terminal:
         - pip3 freeze --local > requirements.txt

-    2. Create a Procfile, in Gitpod terminal type:
+    2. Create a Procfile, in Gitpod terminal:
         - echo web: python app.py > Procfile
+        - open the Procfile and check that there is no trailing lines after the text

     3. Add and push the files to GitHub:
         - git add requirements.txt